TestFlight Upload with Pixelmost: App Store Connect, Certificates, and Distribution

 A practical guide to moving from an app idea in Pixelmost to TestFlight testing and on toward a public App Store release.

 TestFlight is Apple's official channel for beta distribution of iOS, iPadOS, and macOS apps.
 If you want to test flows, collect feedback, and improve quality before release, TestFlight is the right path.
-With Pixelmost, you can move from app concept to working prototype and, on the right plan, upload builds to TestFlight.
+With Pixelmost, you can move from app concept to working prototype and, on a plan with build tokens, upload builds to TestFlight.
+Start with the Pixelmost TestFlight upload overview if you want the shorter product summary.

 How TestFlight fits into the Pixelmost workflow